What modalities do you offer, and how much experience do you have?

 I do not recommend booking a session within a minimum of 5 days before a show/competition/clinic.
 Horses need time, often several days, to integrate the changes from bodywork - and a minimum of 24 hours of no riding after their session (sometimes longer).

-I do not recommend booking an equine wellness session on the same day that your horse is receiving veterinary work, farrier work, clipping, or any riding before the appointment that exceeds their normal work load.
+I do not recommend booking a session on the same day that your horse is receiving veterinary work, farrier work, clipping, or any riding before the appointment that exceeds their normal work load.
+Your horse’s threshold for the work may be impeded, and limit the work that I can do with your horse that day.

 Extra precaution must be taken with pregnant mares - please disclose your mare’s pregnancy prior to booking a session.